Jungle carbine: Design

 The No. 5 was about 100 mm shorter and nearly a kilogram (1 kg) lighter than the No. 4 from which it was derived.
 A number of "lightening cuts" were made to the receiver body and the barrel, the bolt knob drilled out, woodwork cut down to reduce weight and had other new features like a flash suppressor and a rubber buttpad to help absorb the increased recoil and to prevent slippage on the shooter's clothing while aiming.
 Unlike modern recoil pads, the No. 5 buttpad significantly reduced the contact area with the user's shoulder, increasing the amount of felt recoil of the firearm.

 In official recoil tests, the No. 4 rifle yielded 10.06 ft·lbf average free recoil energy and the No. 5 carbine 14.12 ft·lbf.
-Of the No. 5 carbine's 4.06 ft·lbf extra recoil energy, 1.44 ft·lbf was caused by adding the conical flash suppressor (muzzle shroud).

-The No. 5 iron sight line was also derived from the No. 4 marks and featured a rear receiver aperture battle sight calibrated for 300 yd with an additional ladder aperture sight that could be flipped up and was calibrated for 200–800 yd in 100 yd increments.
+Of the No. 5 carbine's 4.06 ft·lbf extra recoil energy, 1.44 ft·lbf was caused by adding the conical flash suppressor.
+The No. 5 iron sight line was also derived from the No. 4 and featured a rear receiver aperture battle sight calibrated for 300 yd with an additional ladder aperture sight that could be flipped up and was calibrated for 200–800 yd in 100 yd increments.
 It was used in the Far East and other jungle-type environments (hence the "jungle carbine" nickname) and was popular with troops because of its light weight (compared to the SMLE and Lee–Enfield No. 4 Mk I rifles then in service) and general ease of use, although there were some concerns from troops about the increased recoil due to the lighter weight.

 Due to the large conical flash suppressor, the No 5 Mk I could only mount the No. 5 blade bayonet, which was also designed to serve as a combat knife if needed.
+The scabbard of the jungle carbine bayonet is also compatible with the No. 9 bayonet of the regular No. 4 Enfield.
+The No. 5 bayonet is cross compatible with the Sterling SMG.

 Several No. 5 Mk 2 versions of the rifle were proposed, including changes such as strengthening the action to enable grenade-firing, and mounting the trigger from the receiver instead of on the trigger guard, but none of these would proceed towards production, let alone adoption into service.
 Similarly, a number of "takedown" models of No. 5 Mk I rifle intended for Airborne use were also trialed, but were not put into production.